njhammond/hand_record_utility/README.md

 This project uses the MIT-LICENSE.

 Please make sure to credit Richard Pavlicek as original author of the algorithm as well.

+Please make sure to credit Thomas Andrews as original author of his algorithm.